Pbotsaris/my_blockchain/README.md

      [s0]> rm block bid [nid]

-Similarly to `rm block`, if the user doesn't specify a `nid` the program will remove the block `bid` from every node in the blockchain.
+Similarly to `rm node`, if the user doesn't specify a `nid` the program will remove the block `bid` from every node in the blockchain.

 ## Tests